jverrette/instagramBot/README.md

 analyze video or picture content of other Instagram users

 collect any content from Instagram users for any paid third party use

+The project jarocam is written in Python 3.

+The primary modules used:
+nltk
+BeautifulSoup
+requests
+selenium (webdriver)
+re
+numpy
+pandas
+emoji